prasanna003/prasanna003/README.md

 - 👋 Hi, I’m Prasanna..😎👨‍💻
-- 👀 I’m interested in web development.
+- 👀 I’m interested in FullStack web development..
-- 🌱 I’m currently learning mobile app development
+- 🌱 I’m currently learning mobile app development with ReactNative..
-- 💞️ I’m looking to collaborate on app development in both native and hybrid applications.
+- 💞️ I’m looking to collaborate on app development in both native and hybrid applications..
 - 📫 How to reach me send an email to prsna003@gmail.com

 <!---